 GSHL League Rules

-The Greater Seattle Hockey League, or GSHL, is dedicated to providing a safe, competitive and fun environment for adult, amateur players to skate and play hockey.
+The Greater Seattle Hockey League (referred to as GSHL going forward) is dedicated to providing a safe, competitive and fun environment for adult, amateur players to skate and play hockey.
 The League welcomes players of all skill levels, whether new to the game or returning to it, and strives to ensure that players compete with others of similar skill.
 To that end, GSHL hosts training camps, structured league play and other events to encourage and develop players and the love of hockey.
 GSHL is sanctioned by USA Hockey and follows, as a minimum, the rules set forth by USA Hockey.
 These rules can be found at the USA Hockey website at usahockey.com.
 GSHL also has additional rules that enhance or supplement the USA Hockey rules.
 GSHL also has guidelines for how the league will be administered.
 GSHL reserves the right to change the following guidelines and rules at any time and is the final arbiter on how these will be interpreted and applied.

 GSHL Adheres to the USA Hockey Rules and Regulations